AmiiThinks/AlphaEx/README.md

 }
 ```

-**Three principles of Writing This File are:**
+**Three principles of writing this file are:**
-1. The json file should start from dictionary, not list
+1. The file should start with a dictionary, not a list
-2. List and dictionary should be nested in alternative way
+2. Lists and dictionaries should be nested in an alternative way
 3. Each combination of variables takes only one element from every list, and takes all elements from every dictionary.

 In our example, a legitimate combination of variables is